eakarr/eakarr/README.md

 - I’m currently learning **ReactJS, CSS**

-- All of my projects are available at my github profile
+- All of my projects are available on my github profile

 - Ask me about **JavaScript, HTML**